Submissions

 General Instruction

-1. Article should be written in English
+1. The manuscript should be written in English.

 3. Use Mendeley or other tools for reference management and formatting.